eic/tutorial-reconstruction-algorithms/_episodes/02-approach.md

 Plugins were also designed so that users could integrate their analyses directly into reconstruction while keeping them independent and optional.
 This pattern is heavily used in the GlueX experiment and recommended in the tutorials on JANA's own documentation.
 In EICrecon, we set up separate plugins for each detector and each benchmark, but not for each analysis.
 We strongly recommend following the advice given in the analysis tutorials instead.
 The instructions for adding a new plugin are [here](https://eic.github.io/tutorial-jana2/03-end-user-plugin/index.html).

 The EICrecon plugins are organized as follows.
 Under `src/detectors` we have subdirectories for each individual detector, and each of them corresponds to one plugin that adds the detector's factory generators.
 Benchmarks are analogous.
 If an algorithm/factory will only ever be used in that one context, it can live there; otherwise, and preferably, the corresponding algorithm lives under `src/algorithms` and the corresponding factory lives under `src/factories`.
-There is also a `src/global/{pid,reco,tracking}` and some factories live there.
-TODO: Why both `src/global` and `src/factories`?

 Once you figure out which plugin your algorithm naturally belongs to, find its `InitPlugin()` method.
 By convention this lives in a `.cc` file with the same name as the plugin itself.
 This is where you will add your factory generator.